Deployment configuration¶

 e2e: trueand specify your application port - SDK integration: Integrate the STEVE SDK into your client application

 With e2e enabled, data is encrypted on the client and only decrypted inside the enclave.
-The STEVE proxy runs on port 8080 inside the enclave and forwards decrypted traffic to your application.
+The STEVE proxy uses reserved port 49500 inside the enclave and forwards decrypted traffic to your application.

 See the Encryption concepts page for details on how STEVE works.